Types of Credit Cards

 Secured credit cards

-If you’re starting from scratch or have little credit history, you may qualify for a secured credit card, which allows you to pay a deposit up front up to the amount of your approved credit line.
+If you’re starting from scratch or have little credit history, you may qualify for a secured credit card, which allows you to pay a deposit upfront up to the amount of your approved credit line to secure your credit limit.
 However, if you don’t pay off your secured card’s balance when you close the account, the credit card issuer typically keeps your deposit and applies it to the outstanding balance.

 Did you know?

-The Discover it® Secured Credit Card has the added perk of offering cash back rewards—earn 2% cash back at gas stations and restaurants on up to $1,000 in combined purchases each quarter.
-Plus, earn unlimited 1% cash back on all other purchases – automatically.4 And get an unlimited dollar-for-dollar match of all the cash back you earn at the end of your first year, automatically.
-There is no limit to how much we’ll match.5
+The Discover it® Secured Credit Card offers cash back rewards—earn 2% Cashback Bonus® at Gas Stations and Restaurants on up to $1,000 in combined purchases each quarter, automatically.1 And get an unlimited dollar-for-dollar match of all the cash back you earn at the end of your first year.4

 Student credit cards

-If you’re at least 18 years old and are enrolled in a two- or four-year college, you might qualify for a student credit card, which can help newer cardmembers build their credit history without having to put up a security deposit.
+If you’re at least 18 years old and are enrolled in a two- or four-year college, you might qualify for a student credit card.
+A student credit card can help newer cardmembers build their credit history without having to put up a security deposit.

-Both the Discover® Student Cash Back and Chrome for Students cards come with no annual fee and let you earn cash back rewards.
+Both the Discover® Student Cash Back and Chrome for Students cards are cash back credit cards with no annual fee.

 Types of credit cards to save on interest

-Other types of credit cards may let you save on interest.
-For these, look out for low intro APRs on balance transfers and purchases.
+Other types of credit cards let you save on interest.
+For these, look out for low intro Annual Percentage Rate (APR) on balance transfers and purchases.

 Balance transfer credit cards